Our Nursing Programs

-The professional nursing practice at Nemours Children’s Clinic in Pensacola strives for excellence in patient and family care, guided by a “whatever it takes” service philosophy.
+The professional nursing practice at Nemours Children’s Specialty Care, Pensacola strives for excellence in patient and family care, guided by a “everything in our power” service philosophy.
 Our nurses understand that the care experience must be one that respects a patient’s background and beliefs, and involve family members in every level of decision making.

 The units where you will find our nurses include:

 - otolaryngology or ENT